eeels22/to-do-list-app/README.md

 # Jotter: to do list app
 Welcome to Jotter, a simple to do list app that you can run from the command line.
-The app is a work in progress, so functionality is limited just now (5 March 2021).

 ## Getting started
 Jotter can be run directly via Gradle or via a generated jar file.